-Those comments seem even more relevant now, in light of the major decrease in enforcement actions from 2019 to 2020.
-However, the COVID-19 pandemic is an important factor in this latest drop.
-The IRS has experienced a significant mail backlog due to closures of its processing facilities during the pandemic, as IRS staff shifted to working remotely.
+Those comments seem even more relevant now, in light of the major decrease in enforcement actions from 2019 to 2020, and the additional declines in 2021 and 2022.
+However, the COVID-19 pandemic is an important factor in the 2021 and possibly 2022 drops.
+The IRS experienced a significant mail backlog due to closures of its processing facilities early in the pandemic, as IRS staff shifted to working remotely.
 William Hoffman, Mail Backlog Dominates IRS Exam, Collection, and Correspondence, 169 TAX NOTES FED.
 339 (2020).

-Around 5 million pieces of mail remain stored at various IRS processing facilities around the country, about half of which involve tax returns, Laura Baek, executive director (intake and technical support) at the Taxpayer Advocate

-Service said October 2 during an American Bar Association Section of Taxation virtual meeting.
+Around 5 million pieces of mail remain stored at various IRS processing facilities around the country, about half of which involve tax returns, Laura Baek, executive director (intake and technical support) at the Taxpayer Advocate Service said October 2 during an American Bar Association Section of Taxation virtual meeting.